 For instance, some woods may require more coats or may absorb the oil readily.
 Additionally, the color of the wood can affect the final appearance of the wood once you apply the Danish oil.

 Consequently, some woods may lighten or darken once they absorb the oil.
-So, we suggest that you test first the effect of Danish oil on a small and inconspicuous area of your wood to achieve your desired finish.
+So, you better test first the effect of Danish oil on a small and inconspicuous area of your wood to achieve your desired finish.

 Danish Oil on Oak